pkpio/CollabTodo/docs/index.md

   	Data exchange format in the umundo network

   * [Google Gson](https://github.com/google/gson)
-  	Conversion of Objects - Json and viceversa
+  	Conversion of objects to Json and viceversa

   * [Sugar ORM](https://github.com/satyan/sugar)
   	Objects database.
 Translates to RDBMS in the backend